agrechnev/first_steps_mediapipe/README.md

 2.1: Video pipeline
 2.2: Video pipeline with ImageCroppingCalculator and ScaleImageCalculator
 2.3: Video pipeline with ImageCroppingCalculator (dynamic crop)
+2.4: Video pipeline with FeatureDetectorCalculator and custom image processing.

 Why Bazel?
 --------